 TELEPHONE & EMERGENCY PROCEDURES: If you need to contact Eye of The Storm Therapist between sessions, please leave a message at (626) 510-2652 or (626)321-8141 and your call will be returned as soon as possible.
 Eye of The Storm Therapist checks his/her messages a few times during the daytime only, unless s/he is out of town.
 If an emergency situation arises, indicate it clearly in your message and if you need to talk to someone right away call Psychiatric Emergency Service.
 (800) 854-7771, crisis line (877) 727-4747 or the Police: 911.
 Please do not use email or text for emergencies.
 Eye of The Storm Therapist does not always check his/her email or faxes daily.

 PAYMENTS & INSURANCE REIMBURSEMENT: Clients are expected to pay the standard agreed upon fee of per 50 minute at the end of each session unless other arrangements have been made.
 An additional $5 will be charged for credit card payment.
 Telephone conversations, site visits, writing and reading of reports, consultation with other professionals, release of information, reading records, longer sessions, travel time, etc. will be charged at the same rate, unless indicated and agreed upon otherwise.
-Please be advised that legal paperwork and appearances will be charged at a higher rate due to related expenses and legal consultations.
+Please be advised that legal paperwork and appearances will be charged at a higher rate due to related expenses and legal consultations-the therapist highest rate times three.
 Please notify Eye of The Storm Therapist if any problems arise during the course of therapy regarding your ability to make timely payments.
 Clients who carry insurance should remember that professional services are rendered and charged to the clients and not to the insurance companies.
 Unless agreed upon differently, Eye of The Storm Therapist will provide you with a copy of

 your receipt on a monthly basis, which you can then submit to your insurance company for reimbursement, if you so choose.
 As was indicated in the section, Health Insurance & Confidentiality of Records, you must be aware that submitting a mental health invoice for reimbursement carries a certain amount of risk.
 Not all issues/conditions/problems, which are dealt with in psychotherapy, are reimbursed by insurance companies.
 It is your responsibility to verify the specifics of your coverage.
 If your account is overdue (unpaid) and there is no written agreement on a payment plan, Eye of The Storm Therapist can use legal or other means (courts, collection agencies, etc.) to obtain payment.